ballerina-attic/messaging-with-jms-queues/README.md

     <SAMPLE_ROOT_DIRECTORY>$ ballerina run bookstore/jmsConsumer/
     ```

-3. Invoke the `bookstoreService` by sending a GET request to check all the available books
+3. Invoke the `bookstoreService` by sending a GET request to check all the available books.

     ```bash
     curl -v -X GET localhost:9090/bookstore/getAvailableBooks
     ```

-     The bookstoreService should respond something similar,
+     The bookstoreService sends a response similar to the following.
      ```
     < HTTP/1.1 200 OK
     ["Tom Jones","The Rainbow","Lolita","Atonement","Hamlet"]
      ```

-4. To place an order,
+4. Place an order using the following command.

     ```bash
     curl -v -X POST -d \